k61n/openhkl/doc/sphinx/workflow.rst

    |                   |                | finding                       |
    +-------------------+----------------+-------------------------------+

-At this stage in the workflow, there are no available profiles to perform an accurate integration.
-The found peaks are integrated at this stage using :ref:`sec_pixelsum`.
+At this stage in the workflow, there are no available profiles to perform profile integration.
+The found peaks are integrated at this stage using pixel sum integration :ref:`sec_pixelsum`, a simple summation of peak pixel counts with a mean background subtraction.

 The following three integration parameters are explained in detail in :ref:`sec_peakshape` .
 Briefly, however, they are scaling factors that determine